☀ How to Build an Arduino Data Logger ☀

 The plotter tutorial is probably the most important one in the set for teachers.
 The serial plotter built into the IDE makes it possible to view sensor output in real time simply by adding one print statement to the code.
 This generates a graph live on screen by sending the ‘printed’ numbers over the USB and the graph axes are generated ‘automatically’.
 Nothing I’ve used before lets you do classroom demos so easily.

-MasonsSensorPottingThe drawback of larger format Arduinos is that they are built for ease of use, rather than being optimized for low power operation.
+The drawback of larger format Arduinos is that they are built for ease of use, rather than being optimized for low power operation.
 Dataloggers often have to run for several years on one set of batteries so we use smaller Pro-Mini style boards that are more power efficient.
 There are some differences between Arduino models in terms of pin locations and operating voltage, but once you have an UNO-based logger recording sensor data, you should be able to transfer that code into to a Pro-Mini based build with few (if any) changes to the programming.
 This gives you a development path, where your prototypes get smaller and more energy efficient as your skills improve, with some people reaching the point of using raw processors from the AVR family to create custom sensors.
-Or if your code grows large enough to exceed the capabilities of a Pro Mini, you can switch to a board with a larger 1284P processor.
+Or if your code grows large enough to exceed the capabilities of a Pro Mini, you can switch to a similar board with the more capable 1284P processor.

 Our first Pro Mini based loggers went into service in 2014.
 These were built with a generic wiring plan that used inexpensive components from the Arduino hobbyist market:

-In 2018 we published our first academic paper: A Flexible Arduino-Based Logging Platform for Long-Term Monitoring in Harsh Environments This open-access publication is free to download, and describes real world deployments that show how modifying both the logger assembly and the housing enable us to monitor very different aspects of groundwater flow with the same type of sensor.
-The “modules & jumper wires” approach makes it easy to change components to create these unique prototypes; tailored to different research questions.
-Extensive code libraries published by the Arduino community simplify the addition of sensors and other groups are now taking advantage of this flexibility; extending the 3-module design with new housings & sensor configurations.
+In 2018: We published our first paper showing data captured with these loggers: A Flexible Arduino-Based Logging Platform for Long-Term Monitoring in Harsh Environments.
+This open-access publication is free to download, and describes real world deployments that show how modifying both the logger assembly and the housing enable us to monitor very different aspects of groundwater flow with the same type of sensor.
+A “modules & jumper wires” approach made it easier to change components to create unique prototypes tailored to different research questions:

 20231128_e360_schematic_400x240

-In 2023: We adapted that two module logger for use in the classroom by adding breadboards and a custom designed set of rails.
-2023 e360 2-Part Logger AssemblyThe whole assembly fits inside a standard 50mL centrifuge tube which is waterproof to several meters depth.
+In 2023: We adapted that 2-module logger for use in the classroom by adding mini breadboards and a 3D printed rail to support them.
+The whole assembly fits inside a standard 50mL centrifuge tube which is waterproof to several meters depth.
 This logger has been tested in Dr. Beddows Instrumentation classes where the students did experiments with light, temperature and pressure sensors.
-The LDR can be calibrated with a $1 BH1750, while the NTC thermistor can be calibrated using insulated lunch box containers.
-The code has been dramatically simplified to make it easier to add other sensors.
+The LDR can be calibrated using a BH1750 Lux sensor, while the NTC thermistor can be calibrated with a ‘classroom scale’ method using insulated lunch boxes.
+The code has been dramatically simplified to make it easier for novice users to add new sensors.
 This combination may well be as minimal as it is possible to go while still offering students the flexibility to develop their own final projects.

-Advanced builds for underwater research:
+Advanced builds for Underwater Research:

 Cave Pearl data loggers